Endowment effect: Evolutionary arguments

+Jones (2001) proposed that the endowment effect is an evolved predisposition—one that natural selection favored through most of our species' evolutionary history, though it sometimes appears irrational in modern society.
+This proposal generated three predictions, each of which has been supported by subsequent findings: (1) other primates exhibit endowment effects (Brosnan et al., 2007; Kanngiesser et al., 2011; Flemming et al., 2012; Drayton et al., 2013); (2) the prevalence and size of the effect for a specific item tends to be greater in circumstances where that item is relevant to evolutionary fitness (Brosnan et al., 2012); and (3) the prevalence and size of the effect tends to be greater for categories of items that are more relevant to evolutionary fitness, both among primates (Brosnan et al., 2007) and humans (Jaeger et al., 2020).
+With respect to humans, one study found that evolutionary salience predicted more than half of the variance in the magnitudes of endowment effects across a large, novel set of items (Jaeger et al., 2020).

-Huck, Kirchsteiger & Oechssler (2005) have raised the hypothesis that natural selection may favor individuals whose preferences embody an endowment effect given that it may improve one's bargaining position in bilateral trades.
+Huck, Kirchsteiger & Oechssler (2005) have also raised an evolutionary hypothesis—namely, that natural selection may favor individuals whose preferences embody an endowment effect given that it may improve one's bargaining position in bilateral trades.
 Thus in a small tribal society with a few alternative sellers (i.e. where the buyer may not have the option of moving to an alternative seller), having a predisposition towards embodying the endowment effect may be evolutionarily beneficial.
 This may be linked with findings (Shogren, et al., 1994) that suggest the endowment effect is less strong when the relatively artificial sense of scarcity induced in experimental settings is lessened.
 Countervailing evidence for an evolutionary account is provided by studies showing that the endowment effect is moderated by exposure to modern exchange markets (e.g., hunter gatherer tribes with market exposure are more likely to exhibit the endowment effect than tribes that do not), and that the endowment effect is moderated by culture (Maddux et al., 2010).